NickyMeuleman/nicky-blog/content/json-schema/index.md

 Did those words make you feel (a bit of) dread?

-You are not alone, writing a configuration object/file is pretty low on most developers' list of favorite pastimes.
+You are not alone, writing a configuration files is pretty low on most developers' list of favorite pastimes.

-When writing these files (for example a `.eslintrc.json`) spelling is one of your worst enemies.
+When writing these files (for example a `.eslintrc.json`) spelling is one of your greatest enemies.
 _Was it `no-unused-vars`, `noUnusedVars`, `no-unused-var` or something else?_

 **Many hours of devtime have been lost to spelling**